-Prerequisites: Instructor or Cooperative Education Coordinator permission Concurrent requirements: COLL 289 or BTEC 294 or BUS 294 or IT 294 must be taken prior to or concurrent with this course.
+Prerequisites: Instructor or Cooperative Education Coordinator permission Concurrent requirements: COLL 289 or BUS 294 must be taken prior to or concurrent with this course.

-PMFG 299 1.00-10.00 credits Independent Study
+PMFG 299 1-10 credits Independent Study

 Offers individualized learning opportunities for knowledge or skill development.
 Content and expectations are established between the student and instructor, and documented in an Independent Study contract.